 - How do I show what’s working?

 If you read those questions and shrugged, that’s okay!
 We’re here to help you figure it out.
-Or, at least, give you the resources to put you on the right path.
-This post provides a guide for creating your marketing budget (plus a marketing budget template).
+(Or at the very least, put you on the right path and point you in the direction of helpful resources.)

 Step 1: Understand influencing factors

-The very first thing you should learn when creating a marketing budget is there are factors outside of your control that will change your marketing budget.
-All companies, businesses, and brands are different, have unique needs and individual goals, and in varying stages.
+The first thing you should know when creating a marketing budget is that there are factors outside of your control that will change your marketing budget.
+All companies, businesses, and brands are different with unique needs and goals.

-Regardless of the business type, there will always be internal and external factors that influence your marketing budget.
-Some of these might be within your control, but a lot of factors are outside of your control.
-It is essential to be aware of these factors to identify when changes need to be made.
+However, regardless of the industry or business type, there will always be internal and external factors that influence your marketing budget.
+Some of these might be within your control, but many factors aren’t.
+(Covid-19 being an obvious one.)
+It’s important to be aware of these factors to identify when changes need to be made.